hfco/hfc/README.md

 It may be necessary to develop new libraries even for fairly common things.

 - It can be necessary to use compiler-specific language extensions to achieve specific effects.

+- Since Haskell is the main language that is used for programming language research, many new and abstruse ideas are expressed in Haskell, and are implemented as language extensions.

+- Most developers are still taught conventional imperative development techniques (genuine object orientation is much less widely used, despite the hype), so the notation can be unfamiliar.